Skip to content

 • Dooega Beach

-There is also a sixth blue beach nearby in Mulranny, the village which connects Achill Island to the mainland.
-The Blue Flag scheme is an international standard that recognises the cleanest beaches with the best water quality, environmental education management and safety services
+A sixth blue beach is nearby in Mulranny, the village which connects Achill Island to the mainland.
+The Blue Flag scheme is an international standard that recognises the cleanest beaches with the best water quality, environmental education management and safety services.

 Keem Beach

-Keem Bay was named the best Wild Swimming Spot in the UK and Ireland, and is located at the western tip of Achill Island.
-Nestled in between the slopes of Croaghaun mountain and Moyteoge Head, Keem Bay is the most popular beach for tourists due to its picturesque views and secluded atmosphere.
+Keem Bay, located at the western tip of Achill Island, was named the best wild swimming spot in the UK and Ireland.
+Nestled between the slopes of Croaghaun Mountain and Moyteoge Head, It is the most popular beach for tourists due to its picturesque views and secluded atmosphere.

-Keem Bay is almost uninhabited (the only building there is a former coastguard station) and it’s a very peaceful retreat; you’ll feel as though you are sitting on an exotic beach on a warm summers day.
+Keem Bay is almost uninhabited (the only building there is a former coastguard station), and it’s a very peaceful retreat; you’ll feel like you are sitting on an exotic beach on a warm summer day.

 The bay has a strong connection with fishing.
 It was the location for much of Achill’s shark fishing industry during the 1950s and 1960s.
-At that time the basking shark was a frequent visitor to the waters around Keem Bay and was hunted for its liver oil.
-Much of this fishing took place in currach’s, the traditional canvas-covered wooden vessels of the west of Ireland.
+At that time, the basking shark was a frequent visitor to the waters around Keem Bay and was hunted for its liver oil.
+Much of this fishing occurred in Currach’s, the traditional canvas-covered wooden vessels of the west of Ireland.

 Trawmore Beach

-One of the best known and most photographed beaches in Achill, Trawmore beach (also known as Keel Beach) stretches 3km and is located at the foot of the Minaun Cliffs.
+One of the best-known and most photographed beaches in Achill, Trawmore Beach (also known as Keel Beach) stretches 3km at the foot of the Minaun Cliffs.
 The beach is popular with bathers and for water sports such as surfing and kayaking.

 Important to know: The waters on the eastern half of the beach are dangerous due to treacherous local currents.
-Lifeguards usually patrol during the summer season and there are prominent safety notices that you should read before swimming in the sea.
-Avoid swimming in the sea if lifeguards are not on duty.
+Lifeguards usually patrol during the summer season, and prominent safety notices should be read before swimming in the sea.
+Avoid swimming in the ocean if lifeguards are not on duty.

 Silver Strand Beach & Golden Strand Beach